 Everywhere he went, it followed – a spectral raptor hovering just overhead, forever awaiting his falter.

-He glimpsed it at the office, nesting in the endless spreadsheets and pie-charts; he sensed it at the mall, flitting between the faces of the crowd; he felt it even at home, perched atop his mantel, bearing down on his domestic bliss.
+He glimpsed it at the office, nesting in the endless spreadsheets and pie-charts; he sensed it at the mall, flitting between the faces of the crowd; he even found it at home, perched atop his mantel, bearing down on his domestic bliss.
 He felt it watching, sizing him up from the shadows, mocking him.
 He couldn’t shake it, couldn’t relax, couldn’t sleep.
-The only time he truly felt safe was when he was out on the town, protected by the laughter of his friends, the hallowed sound warding it off like a protective charm.
-But still he felt its gaze, eyes glinting out the blackness, circling, waiting.
+The only time he truly felt safe was when he was out on the town, emboldened by the laughter of his friends, the hallowed sound warding it off like a protective charm.
+But still he felt its gaze, eyes glinting out of the darkness.
+Circling.
+Waiting.

 Waiting until he was alone again, separated from the herd, to swoop down on his psyche and feast on its rotting insecurity.
 To tear strips from his contentment, leaving only bone; a hollow skeleton filled with doubt.
 The uncertainty overwhelmed him.
 What was he missing?
 The day grew dark as he pondered it, as though his anguish were causing the world’s descent into blackness.
 But dawn carried fresh hope over the horizon, and with it a semblance of sanity returned, his ego exonerated, his heart healed.
 He was ready again to face the world.
 Ready to retake the reins.
 Ready to check his phone to see if anyone had gotten up to anything last night.
 Only to find it there, staring back at him, ready to swallow him whole.
 The FOMO.